zapPilot/all-weather-frontend/README.md

 ## Getting Started

-First, run the development server:
+First, `cp .env.sample .env.local` and update the values if needed.

+Then:
 ```bash
 npm run dev
 ```